pactumjs/pactumjs.github.io/component-testing.md

 Instead of maintaining a separate mock server, pactum comes with it.
 Interactions can be added to the mock server before the execution of a test case through `useInteraction` method.
 Once the interactions are added, you can build your request & expectations on top of it.

-* Interactions added through `useInteraction` method are auto removed from the mock server.
-* If interactions added through `useInteraction` method are not exercised, *pactum* will immediately fail the test case.

 ## Workflow

 1. "Test" will add required Interactions to the Mock Server